hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [12:30:40](#16310178401605IhzKQ:gitter.im) <rebolek (Boleslav BÅ™ezovskÃ½)>:
-No, itâ€™s just because no one has added code for it í ½í¸‰
+No, itâ€™s just because no one has added code for it ğŸ˜‰

 [12:31:04](#16310178641607QaZdd:gitter.im) <rebolek (Boleslav BÅ™ezovskÃ½)>:
 It should be trivial addition.